dotnet/winforms/Documentation/winforms-designer.md

 Always repeat the following steps when inserting a new Form or a new UserControl:

-1. In the Classing Framework project, open the project's context menu, and click *Add New Item*.
+1. In the classic Framework project, open the project's context menu, and click *Add New Item*.

     ![add-new-form][add-new-form]